OSHashem/GlyphCoInterface/README.md

 # GlyphCoInterface
-#### This interface contains of a canvas for the user to draw inside and submit the work
+#### This interface contains of a canvas for the user to draw inside and submit the work to the google drive